emtilt/ph410s21/_homework/hw9.md

 $$\mathbf{B} = \dfrac{\mu_0}{4 \pi r^3}(3 (\mathbf{m}\cdot\hat{r})\hat{r} - \mathbf{m})$$

-1. For this problem, assume the second equation above is correct, define your $z$-axis to lie along the direction of the magnetic moment $\mathbf{m}$, and show that this leads back to first equation.
+For this problem, assume the second equation above is correct, define your $z$-axis to lie along the direction of the magnetic moment $\mathbf{m}$, and show that this leads back to first equation.

-*Coordinate free formulas are nice, because now you can find B for more general situations!*
+*Coordinate free formulas are nice, because they can be used to find B for more general situations!*

 ## 7. OPTIONAL BONUS OF ONE POINT -- Semi-classical electron dipole moment